Skip to content

 Gencove's Responsibilities

-• Provide the API for creating upload sessions
+• Provide the API for requesting uploads and issuing upload authorizations

-• Host the end-user upload experience on consumer.gencove.com
+• Host the optional end-user upload experience on consumer.gencove.com

 • Store uploaded files and run array-data analysis